gvwilson/fiction/santas/index.md

 Santa Hood rolled her head to work out a kind in her neck.
-"So," she said conversationally, letting the blanket slide down so that Finner could see the raygun she was holding, which just happened to be aimed at his chest.
+"So," she said conversationally, letting the blanket slide down so that Finner could see the ray gun she was holding, which just happened to be aimed at his chest.
 "How about you tell me who you really are?"